momentine/momentine.github.io/index.md

 ## About Me

+I am an incoming Computer Science Master's student at Brown University with a passion for human-computer interaction.

 I recently received my B.S. from Arizona State University, where I double majored in Computer Science and Psychology.

 ## About My Mentor